Sleeping in a Safari Tent at Harvest Moon Holidays

 Honesty Shop and Games Hut

 In the games hut, there were playing cards, board games and outdoor games such as footballs and bucket and spades for the beach.
-It wasn’t the best selection but it’s good of them to offer it.
+It wasn’t the best selection but it’s good of Harvest Moon Holidays to offer them.

 What We Loved About Our Stay at Harvest Moon Holidays